Skip to content

 FAQ

-The law firm retains responsibility for AML compliance when using a TPMA.
-Shieldpay provides the verification infrastructure (KYC checks, sanctions screening, bank account validation) to support your compliance obligations, but AML responsibility remains with the law firm.
+The law firm retains responsibility for its own AML compliance when using a TPMA.
+Shieldpay provides the verification infrastructure - including automated KYC checks, AML screening, sanctions checks, and Confirmation of Payee bank account validation - to support the firm's compliance obligations.
+But AML responsibility remains with the law firm, not the TPMA provider.

-TPMAs are used by law firms across all practice areas including conveyancing, general practice (litigation, family law, wills & probate), commercial law, and transaction-focused firms handling M&A and property deals.
-Any law firm managing client money can benefit from a TPMA.
+TPMAs are used by law firms across all practice areas - conveyancing, litigation, M&A, private client, and general commercial practice.
+Any firm that holds client money can benefit from a TPMA arrangement.

 Speak to a payments expert